0xmohitsen/fileverse_task/README.md

 ```bash
 node index.js --url=<URL>
 ```
--Replace <URL> with the URL of the webpage you want to scrape.
+- Replace <URL> with the URL of the webpage you want to scrape.

 ## Example